PhoenixPan/FrontEndDevelopment/css-basic.md

 ## Margin
-1. Margin backgrounds are always transparent;
+1. Margin backgrounds are always transparent

 ```
 margin:50px 25px 50px; /*top, left and right, bottom*/
 margin:auto;           /*make it center, for image, also make it a block element*/
-margin: 50%;           /* % of parent element*/
 ```

 ### Margin collapsing